Payne325/Talks/bongosero/RustCPP Cardiff/CardiffRustCPPTalk.md

    - The image is then pre-processed into the size expected by the Neural net and converted to a 'blob'
    - The image blob is passed to the Neural net as input data and a forward pass of the model is triggered.
 Meaning the image data is passed through the layers
    - The output is returned in the form of a matrix, which we can extract normalised positions within the image to determine a bounding box containing the face.
-   - Simply multiply those normalised positions by the orginal frame width and height to obtain the position in the original image.
+   - Simply multiply those normalised positions by the original frame width and height to obtain the position in the original image.

    - Some of these points seem like they are quite complicated to do, and it can seem like I've glossed over them here, however each bullet point really only corresponds to one or two opencv functions, the library does a good job of extracting the complicated stuff across all available interfaces.